Abdelhamid-ben/rsi/README.md

 Building the container might take a significant amount of time due to TA-LIB library requirements, including compilation and additional dependencies.
 If you have ideas on optimizing this process or any other improvements, contributions are welcome!

+A new simple script that sends telegramsignals (BUY/SELL) will be published soon.

+Thank you.

 ## LICENSE

 MIT License